Disclaimer: we're not going to tell you how to cheat on the SAT. We do not advocate cheating by any means!

-What Can Get Your Scores Withheld or Canceled
+What Can Get Your SAT Scores Withheld or Canceled?

 Make sure you're aware of all the rules of the SAT, especially if you have a hard time absorbing instructions on test day or if English isn't your first language.
 Familiarizing yourself with the instructions well in advance will allow you to focus all your energy on taking the test itself.

 Another thing that could prompt an investigation into your scores is huge fluctuations between test administrations.
-If you jump ahead a huge number of points, or score highly in one section and much lower in a similar section, it is possible that College Board could withhold your scores.
-In this case, they will give you a chance to defend your scores - perhaps you took an intensive SAT prep course after your first testing and can provide a testimonial from your teacher - but this process could get long, frustrating, and is not guaranteed to have a happy ending.
+If you jump ahead a huge number of points, or score highly in one section and much lower in a similar section, it's possible that the College Board will withhold your scores.
+In this case, they'll give you a chance to defend your scores—perhaps you took an intensive SAT prep course after your first test and can provide a testimonial from your teacher—but this process could get long and frustrating and isn't guaranteed to have a happy ending.

-- or keep working after time has been called.
+- Keep working after time has been called

 If ETS suspects cheating on the SAT, what exactly happens next?

-While students in the Long Island scandal faced serious charges, the most common consequence of cheating on the SAT is that College Board will cancel your scores.
-If they have already been sent to your colleges as part of your application, then College Board will notify these colleges that your scores no longer count.
+While students in the Long Island scandal faced serious charges, the most common consequence of cheating on the SAT is having your scores canceled.
+If they've already been sent to colleges as part of your application, then the College Board will notify these schools that your SAT scores are no longer valid.

-Usually College Board won't specify the reason for the cancellation, although they do have the authority to tell third parties what happened.
-More often, their reason will be more general.
-But since score cancellation is very rare, this could raise a huge red flag to colleges.
-While you'll be allowed to retake the SAT, you may not have time to retake it and get your scores in in time for your college deadlines.
+Usually, the College Board won't specify the reason for the cancellation, although they do have the authority to tell third parties what happened.
+More often, their reason will be quite general.
+But since score cancellation is rare, this could raise a huge red flag to colleges.
+Although you'll be allowed to retake the SAT, you might not have time to retake it and get your scores sent in time for your college deadlines.

-Don't cheat - prep instead!
-Nothing will improve your SAT scores like practicing with high quality materials and becoming comfortable with the content and format of the test.
-Check out our free E-Book for 5 vital strategies you need to know that will get you a 240 point increase or more.
+Don't cheat on the SAT—prep instead!
+Nothing will improve your SAT scores like practicing with high-quality materials and becoming comfortable with the content and format of the test.
+Check out our free eBook for five vital strategies you need to know that will get you at least a 240-point increase.

-Since College Board and your test procters take fairness and security extremely seriously, make sure you're following all instructions and regulations, including what to the bring to the SAT and what to leave at home.
+Since the College Board and your test proctors take fairness and security extremely seriously, be sure you're following all instructions and regulations, including what to the bring to the SAT and what to leave at home.

-Finally, try to keep perspective throughout the test prep and college application process, which can cause both a lot of excitement and a lot of stress.
-Ultimately, if you move through the process with awareness and integrity, you are likely to end up in the college that's the best possible fit for you.
+Finally, try to keep perspective throughout the test-prep and college application process, which can cause both a lot of excitement and a lot of stress.
+Ultimately, if you move through the process with awareness and integrity, you're likely to end up in the college that's the best possible fit for you.

 Feeling stressed about the SAT?
 Here are what we believe to be the three major sources of SAT anxiety, and what coping skills you can use in your daily life to manage them.